Jakobeha/UnderstandableBinary/get-data/decompile/README.md

-# get-data/disassemble
+# get-data/decompile

-Disassemble the code in the dataset we've already generated using Ghidra and a Ghidra script.
+decompile the code in the dataset we've already generated using Ghidra and a Ghidra script.

 ## Setup requirements